The Profound Tapestry of Karma: Unraveling Its Origins, History, and Impact on Our Lives

 When we practice virtues such as honesty, compassion, and generosity, we generate positive energy.
 This brings us joy, good health, and spiritual growth.
 Over time, this positive energy can help us break out of the cycle of reincarnation and achieve liberation and enlightenment.

-What is a Negative Karma?
+What is Negative Karma?

 Negative karma is the energy that is created by performing harmful, immoral, or dishonest deeds.
 This kind of energy has the potential to cause significant repercussions in this life.
 It can affect our lives with a worse health, unfavorable relationships, and even spiritual stagnation.